Skip to main content

 Contact your landlord if you do not agree with any of the information.

-You can explain your situation and why you should not be evicted.
-For example, if you can pay your rent and repay any arrears in instalments.
+Explain your situation and why you should not be evicted.

 Get legal help to complete and return the defence form.